Tafara-N/alx-react/0x02-react_props/README.md

 In the `App.js`:

-Import Notifications, Login, Footer, and Header
+- Import Notifications, Login, Footer, and Header
-Add the new Notifications component before the div.App element Wrap Notifications and the rest of the div.App within a React Fragment In the div.App, replace the header code by the new Header component In the div.App-body, replace the login code by the new Login component In the div.App-footer, replace the footer code by the new Footer component
+- Add the new Notifications component before the `div.App` element
+- Wrap Notifications and the rest of the `div.App` within a React Fragment
+- In the `div.App`, replace the header code by the new Header component
+- In the `div.App-body`, replace the login code by the new Login component
+- In the `div.App-footer`, replace the footer code by the new Footer component

 In the `App.test.js`: